haydenghosh/haydenghosh.github.io/_posts/2025-07-02-parabolic_sinusoid.md

 ## Solution
 Now that we have narrowed down the problem and found the path to a solution, it is time for the math.
 Broadly speaking, we will do the following:
-1. Find an equation $x(t)$ for a parabolic approximation of a sine wave.
+1. Find an equation for $x(t)$, the parabolic approximation of a sine wave.
 2. Determine the Fourier series coefficients of $x(t)$.
 3. Compute the overall power of $x(t)$.
 4. Compute the power of the fundamental frequency components of $x(t)$.